-While International Programs/CEEGE strives to provide detailed information, processes and forms online, we understand that you may still have questions or concerns you wish to discuss with an advisor.
-International Programs/CEEGE offers private appointments to assist Cal Poly Humboldt international students with immigration-related concerns.
+While International Programs strives to provide detailed information, processes and forms online, we understand that you may still have questions or concerns you wish to discuss with an advisor.
+International Programs offers private appointments to assist Cal Poly Humboldt international students with immigration-related concerns.